arclanguage/anarki/README.markdown

 (You can have multiple admins.
 Add them all to www/admins, separated by whitespace.)

-Now bring up the news server:
+Now bring up the server:

     $ ./run-news